Cosmic Universe Magick (MAGICK) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Cosmic Universe Magick Price Prediction for 2025–2050

-According to your Cosmic Universe Magick price prediction, the value of MAGICK is expected to change by 238.64%, reaching a price of 0.007826USD by 2050.
+According to your Cosmic Universe Magick price prediction, the value of MAGICK is expected to change by 238.64%, reaching a price of 0.007577USD by 2050.

 Short Term Cosmic Universe Magick Price Prediction For Today, Tomorrow, This Week, and 30 Days